jayp1/adyen-dropin-demo/README.md

 ## Usage

-1. Create a `./.env` file and add the following details:
+1. Create a `./.env` file and add the following environment variables:

 ```
 API_KEY="your_API_key_here"